Specifying Oracle Archived Redo Log Settings

 Configuring Access to Oracle Application

-To access databases of the processed VM running the Oracle application, Veeam Backup & Replication uses accounts with SYSDBA privileges.
-By default, the account specified for accessing the VM guest OS is used.
-To change this behavior, you can choose another account from the Specify Oracle account with SYSDBA privileges drop-down list on the Oracle tab.
+To access databases of the processed Oracle applications, Veeam Backup & Replication uses accounts with SYSDBA privileges — by default, these are the accounts you specify for accessing the VM guest OSes.
+To change this behavior, you can choose another account from the Specify Oracle account with SYSDBA privileges drop-down list.

-For an account to be displayed in the Credentials list, it must be added to the Credentials Manager as described in the Veeam Backup & Replication User Guide, section Credentials Manager.
+For an account to be displayed in the list of available accounts, it must be added to the Credentials Manager as described in the Veeam Backup & Replication User Guide, section Credentials Manager.
 If you have not added the necessary account to the Credentials Manager beforehand, you can do it without closing the New Job wizard.
 To do that, click either the Manage accounts link or the Add button, and specify the user name, password and description in the Credentials window.

 Oracle Archived Redo Log Settings